Attention WWC/MFA Fiction Grads

 Tropical Storm Irene

-White River Valley, Vermont8/1/2011
+White River Valley, Vermont

 Hot and humid.
 Three months ago they shut down the clapboard mill.
 Three months without a paycheck.
 Today I fixed the lawnmower Ward and me found at the dump.
 Going for new sparkplugs, saw a healthy-looking coyote running near the river.
 Wonder if that’s what took Ashley’s cat.
 Ashley cleaned and defrosted the fridge all afternoon with the TV on.
-She said being laid off should be more like a vacation than this.8/2
+She said being laid off should be more like a vacation than this.

 Thunder and some impressive lightning last night.
 Checked up in back for any downed wood worth cutting.
 Our second winter together and we won’t be able to pay for oil heat.
 Should I ask Harrison Lenk if he wants to come help?
 Might do him good to know somebody remembers how easy he was with a chainsaw.
 Ashley’s still moping over that cat.
 Doesn’t she understand that any tuna-fattened pet is going to light up a coyote’s radar screen?
 Made her laugh when I acted out her next cat’s revenge.